DeisData/deisdata.github.io/python/data-structures/index.md

 # Python Data Structures

+### Materials:

+- <a href="https://colab.research.google.com/github/DeisData/python/blob/master/sequential/data-structures-codealong.ipynb" target="_blank">Code-along Jupyter notebook</a>
+- <a href="https://colab.research.google.com/github/DeisData/python/blob/master/sequential/data-structures.ipynb" target="_blank">Filled-in Jupyter notebook</a>

 Going over the fundmentals, we learned how to store numbers and sets of characters as variables.
-Python also has built-in ways to store multiple strings and numberså, namely **lists**, **tuples**, **dictionaries**, and **sets**.
+Python also has built-in ways to store multiple strings and numbers, namely **lists**, **tuples**, **dictionaries**, and **sets**.
 These all allow you to groups of ints, floats, and strings in different arrangements.
 Here, we created a `list` of 5 ints called `x`.

 ```python